-Revenue climbed 25 percent from last year to $1.3 billion, matching analyst projections.
+Revenue rose 23 percent from last year to $1.64 billion, in line with analysts' predictions.